viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-prerequisites.md

 ## Cache node host machine requirements

-   > [!NOTE]
-   > If you'd like to install your cache node on VMWare, see the [Appendix](mcc-enterprise-appendix.md) for a few additional configurations.

 ### General requirements

 - Any previous installations of MCC must be [uninstalled](mcc-ent-uninstall-cache-node.md) before installing the latest version of MCC.